 Upon projection $(\bullet|aw)$ (see (\ref{Sp})) onto the word $aw$ the second identity gives

 To study the number theoretic content of SVMPs we now reduce to the ground field $\QQ$.
-In $P_w$---due to contributions from $\x_1'$---multiple polylogarithms of lower weights mix with MZVs. \begin{defn} The total weight of a product of MZVs with holomorphic and antiholomorphic multiple polylogarithms is the sum of the individual weights. \end{defn} \begin{cor} $P_w$ is homogeneous of total weight $|w|$. \end{cor} \begin{proof} Giving the generators $\x_0$, $\x_1$ a weight $-1$ then $L(z)$, $L(\zz)$, $Z$ have weight 0 while from the proof of lemma \ref{Lielem} it follows that the total weight of $\x_1'$ equals $-1$.
+In $P_w$---due to contributions from $\x_1'$---multiple polylogarithms of lower weights mix with MZVs. \begin{defn} The total weight of a product of MZVs with holomorphic and antiholomorphic multiple polylogarithms is the sum of the individual weights. \end{defn} \begin{cor} $P_w$ is homogeneous of total weight $|w|$. \end{cor} \begin{proof} Let the generators $\x_0$, $\x_1$ have weight $-1$.
+Then $L(z)$, $L(\zz)$, $Z$ have weight 0.
+From the proof of lemma \ref{Lielem} it follows that the total weight of $\x_1'$ equals $-1$.
 Hence $P_{\x_0,\x_1}$ has total weight 0. \end{proof}

-By construction the regularized value of $P_w(z)$ at 0 vanishes.
+By construction the regularized values of the $P_w(z)$ at 0 vanish.
 Their regularized values at 1 form a ring which by lemma \ref{Lielem} is a sub-ring of $\sH(\ZZ)$. \begin{defn} For any ring $R\subseteq\CC$ define the ring

-and let $\sH^\sv=\sH^\sv(\QQ)\subset\sH$ be the $\QQ$-algebra of regularized values of SVMPs at 1. \end{defn} We will see in the next section that the regularized values $P_w(z)$ at infinity equivalently span $\sH^\sv(R)$.
+and let $\sH^\sv=\sH^\sv(\QQ)\subset\sH$ be the $\QQ$ algebra of regularized values of SVMPs at 1. \end{defn} We will see in the next section that the regularized values $P_w(z)$ at infinity equivalently span $\sH^\sv(R)$.
 Moreover, $\x_1'\in\Lie_{\sH^\sv(\ZZ)}\langle\langle X\rangle\rangle$ by theorem \ref{Stabilitythm}.

-Assuming transcendentality conjectures we can characterize $\sH^\sv$ \cite{SVMP1}.
+\begin{remark} In \cite{Bsv} F. Brown shows that the $\QQ$ algebra $\sH^\sv$ of `single-valued' MZVs has a deep algebraic structure.
+In particular, assuming transcendentality conjectures we can characterize $\sH^\sv$.
 As a shuffle algebra $\sH^\sv$ is generated as an algebra by MZVs of odd weight on which $\Delta:\sH^\sv\to\sH/\zeta(2)\sH\otimes\sH^\sv$ coacts.
 The number of generators at weight $2k+1$ equals the number of weight $2k+1$ Lyndon words in odd generators of weight greater or equal three.
-There exists a canonical map $\psi:\sH\rightarrow\sH^\sv$.
+There exists a canonical map $\psi:\sH\rightarrow\sH^\sv$. \end{remark}

 \begin{ex} Up to weight ten $\sH^\sv$ is generated by $\zeta(3)$, $\zeta(5)$, $\zeta(7)$, $\zeta(9)$.
 At weight 11 we have in addition to $\zeta(11)$ the MZV

 corresponding to the Lyndon word 335.
 In fact, for $\Delta'x=\Delta x-1\otimes x-x\otimes 1$,